vlomonaco/website/research.md

 <h3 id="background" style="margin-bottom: 30px;">Background</h3>

 I have a strong background in Data mining and Machine Learning.
 I have always felt at ease in manipulating, managing and analyzing large collections of data and I have successfully applied this knowledge in the context of biological systems.
 My own interest has then evolved towards the huge field of Artificial Intelligence, having always been intrigued by the idea of building a machine with superhuman abilities.
-I am now fully engaged in the study of **Deep Learning**, **Continuous/Lifelong learning**, and their application in **Computer Vision** and **Internet-of-things**.
+I am now fully engaged in the study of **Deep Learning**, **Continuous/Lifelong learning**, and their application in **Computer Vision** and **Internet-Of-Things**.

 <a href="#interests"></a>
 <h3 id="interests" style="margin-bottom: 30px;">Research interests</h3>